epam/ai-dial/docs/user-guide.md

 The section with your prompts is located in the right-hand area of the screen.
 In this section, you can work with saved prompts: create new templates, update them, and organize them with folders.

-> **Important**: Prompts are saved in your browser session and might be lost if you clear the cache.
+> All your prompts are stored on the server, and you can access them from any device you use.

 ### Create